mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

     ```
     In Java, both the Dev UI and the API server are bundled together.

-This command will launch a local web
-server, where you can run cURL commands or send API requests to test your agent.
+This command will launch a local web server, where you can run cURL commands or send API requests to test your agent.

+!!! tip "Advanced Usage and Debugging"

+    For a complete reference on all available endpoints, request/response formats, and tips for debugging (including how to use the interactive API documentation), see the **ADK API Server Guide** below.

 ## Local testing